Eggmanplant/Sonic-Mania-Android-Build-Guide-Linux/README.md

 # Sonic Mania Decompilation: Android Build Guide

 This is a guide to building your own Sonic Mania APK for Android.
-This guide is currently intended for Linux users only.
+This guide is currently intended for Linux users, and may also run on Mac OS.

 ## Instructions (Linux)

 1. Install dependencies using your package manager if you don't already have it.
-Debian, Ubuntu and derivatives: `sudo apt install git curl unzip bash`
+Debian, Ubuntu and derivatives: `sudo apt install git curl unzip bash`\
-Fedora, RHEL, CentOS and derivatives: `sudo dnf install git curl unzip bash`
+Fedora, RHEL, CentOS and derivatives: `sudo dnf install git curl unzip bash`\
-Arch Linux and derivatives (Make sure to enable the extra repo): `sudo pacman -S git curl unzip bash`
+Arch Linux and derivatives (Make sure to enable the extra repo): `sudo pacman -S git curl unzip bash`\
+Mac OS (currently untested) (requires homebrew): `brew install git unzip bash`

 3. Install Android Studio from [here](https://developer.android.com/studio) if you don't already have it.